 In July 2016, Michelin shocked the culinary world when they awarded two coveted Michelin stars to Singapore hawker vendors.

-This was the first time in Michelin history that Asian street stalls were awarded the coveted star.
+This was the first time in Michelin’s history that Asian street stalls were awarded the coveted star.

-Hawker centers are at the core of the Singapore food culture.
+Hawker centers are at the core of Singapore’s food culture.
 As we mentioned in our article The Best 6 Hawker Centers to Eat Singapore, the food centers are where Singaporeans connect over everyday meals.

 The paradoxical question is: “how did two popular food stalls known for their relatively cheap food (Singaporeans daily canteen) get awarded one of the most prestigious awards for restaurants worldwide?”

 On our quest for authentic food in Southeast Asia, we made it a point to find out what made these hawker stalls so special.

 Join us on a journey to discover what it’s like to eat the world’s cheapest Michelin starred meal in Singapore.

 The Two Michelin Starred Hawker Stalls in Singapore

 There are 104 hawker centers and a total of 5800 food stalls to choose from in Singapore